The ancestor of every action is a thought. Ralph Waldo Emerson, "Spiritual Laws"

 But we must not follow those who advise us, being men, to think of human things, and, being mortal, of mortal things, but must, so far as we can, make ourselves immortal, and strain every nerve to live in accordance with the best thing in us; for even if it be small in bulk, much more does it in power and worth surpass everything.
 Aristotle, Nicomachean Ethics

-At Innermost House, we are dedicated to thinking ideas back to their origins in the elemental forms of thought, so to conceive a truly original and universal culture.
+We are dedicated to thinking ideas back to their origins in the elemental forms of thought, so to conceive a truly original and universal culture.
 We invite all thinkers to join with us in a worldwide circle of shared conversation, seeking the meaning of our self-evident truths in the abiding ideals of the mind.